 “Did the AC break again?
 I can take a look at it...”

 She shook her head, reaching up incredibly high to pat his cheek.
 “Oh no, you sweet boy.”

 Stone had abandoned his boyhood a long time ago.
 He was twenty-two, and his body had no remnants of his pre-puberty life.
 He didn’t mind Mrs. Johnson’s endearments, though.
 He didn’t have a mother growing up, so the elder’s affection was always welcomed.

-She pulled her hand from his face and intertwined it with her other one, the gesture paralleling with her wrecked nerves.
+She pulled her hand from his face and intertwined it with her other one.

 “What’s wrong?” he pressed.
 “Is it the bookshelf again?”

 “Stone, I care for you as if you were my son, but... there have been some outrageous rumors going around.”
 Her face became crippled with sadness and the eyes that had seen much in life watered with tears.

 “Hey...”
 Stone soothed, bending down to place a hand on her shoulder.
 “Don’t cry, Mrs. Johnson.
 What is it?
 I can fix it,” he smiled encouragingly.